nicolashuberIT/cows/README.md

 ## Overview

-The `COWS` system is part of the scientific paper "Fliegen am Limit - Aktive Sicherheit im Gleitschirmsport", that was first published on 10/24/2022 and is being further developped by 03/31/2024 as of the "Schweizer Jugend forscht 2024" initiative.
+`COWS` is part of the scientific paper "Fliegen am Limit - Aktive Sicherheit im Gleitschirmsport", that was first published on 10/24/2022 and is being further developped by 03/31/2024 as of the "Schweizer Jugend forscht 2024" initiative.
 In summary, this tool implements the algorithms and concepts developed in the paper for the prediction of dangerous flight conditions in a system that works reliably under laboratory conditions.
 Please find a detailed description of the tool in the paper.

 Both the original and updated paper are listed below: